ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/04-inheritance.md

   }

   /// <summary>
-  /// Constructs a new instance of UndergraduateStudent
+  /// Constructs a new instance of GraduateStudent
   /// </summary>
   /// <param name="first">The student's first name </param>
   /// <param name="last">The student's last name</param>